GBuenaflor/01azure-aks-apimanagement/README.md

 #### Go to next or other Episodes:
 [Episode1](https://github.com/GBuenaflor/01azure-aks-apimanagement/) - Build the infrastructure using Azure Terraform and Generate the Lets Encrypt Certificate

-[Episode2](https://github.com/GBuenaflor/01azure-aks-apimanagement-02/) - Create ASP.Net Core Web API and WCF app then deploy to AKS using Windows and Linux Node Pool
+[Episode2](https://github.com/GBuenaflor/01azure-aks-apimanagement-02/) - Create and contenerize ASP.Net Core Web API and WCF app then deploy to AKS ( Windows and Linux Node Pool)